maksimryndin/goral/README.md

 If there is an error while scraping, it is sent via a configured messenger or via a default messenger of General service.

 *Note:* if the observed app restarts, then its metric counters are reset.
 Goral just scrapes metrics as-is without _trying to merge them_.
 For metrics data it is usually acceptable.
-If you need some more reliable way to collect data - consider using [KV Log](#kv-log) as it uses a synchronous push strategy and allows you to fetch the last row for each `log_name` and have a merge strategy on the app side.
+If you need some more reliable way to collect data - consider using [KV Log](#kv-log) as it uses a synchronous push strategy and allows you to fetch the last row for each `log_name` - thus you can setup a merge strategy on the app side.

+If a messenger is configured, then any scraping error is sent via the messenger (even it is the same error, it is sent each time).
+In case of many scrape endpoints with short scrape intervals there is a risk to hit a messenger rate limit.

 ### Logs